Deepwalker/pundler/README.md

 - add vcs support
 - Pundler folder locations?
 - tie packages to python version.
 Try to do this only where we need this (C extensions, py2 without __pycache__ support)
-- install by freezed.txt
-- on update rewrite freezed.txt
-- on launch check if freezed.txt is in touch with requirements.txt
 - package scripts